Mentors¶

 Apply Modes¶

-There are three ways to apply accepted mentor comments:
+There are two ways to apply accepted mentor comments:

 Running Mentor Profiles¶